jess-sys/22Docs/docs/csfml.rst

 .. c:function:: void sfRenderWindow_drawSprite(sfRenderWindow *window, const sfSprite *sprite, sfRenderStates *states)

+	**Parameters**

-:param window: ``sfRenderWindow *`` : The window to draw to.
+		:window: :c:type:`sfRenderWindow *` - The window to draw to.

-:param sprite: ``sfSprite *`` : The sprite to draw.
+		:sprite: :c:type:`sfSprite *` : The sprite to draw.

-:param states: ``sfRenderStates *`` : This can be used to use advanced render options, such as shaders, transfomations etc...
+		:states: :c:type:`sfRenderStates *` : This can be used to use advanced render options, such as shaders, transfomations etc...

 .. c:function:: void sfRenderWindow_drawText(sfRenderWindow *window, sfText *text, sfRenderStates *states)

+	**Parameters**

-:param window: ``sfRenderWindow *`` : The window to draw to.
+		:param window: :c:type:`sfRenderWindow *` : The window to draw to.

-:param sprite: ``sfText *`` : The text object to display on screen.
+		:param sprite: :c:type:`sfText *` : The text object to display on screen.
 Note that this is not a char *, but an sfText object, which must be created first.

-:param states: ``sfRenderStates *`` : This can be used to use advanced render options, such as shaders, transfomations etc...
+		:param states: :c:type:sfRenderStates * : This can be used to use advanced render options, such as shaders, transfomations etc...

 .. c:function:: void sfRenderWindow_drawShape(sfRenderWindow *window, sfShape *shape, sfRenderStates *states)

+	**Parameters**

 		:param window: :c:type:`sfRenderWindow *` : The window to draw to.

-:param sprite: ``sfShape *`` : The shape object to display on screen.
+		:param sprite: :c:type:`sfShape *` : The shape object to display on screen.

-:param states: ``sfRenderStates *`` : This can be used to use advanced render options, such as shaders, transfomations etc...
+		:param states: :c:type:`sfRenderStates *` : This can be used to use advanced render options, such as shaders, transfomations etc...